berlinplan/berlinplan.github.io/readme.md

  ------------

 Are social Media Platforms one person based, to get the most Profit?

 What would you call someone who supports the main company through their presence on Instagram, YouTube, Amazon etc. and ensures more inequity in the world and at the same time benefits from activism for the environment, sustainability, moral values and PEACE?
 The more User a Platform has, the more profitable it becomes (31) Instagram increase economic inequality (32) Instagram, google and other Companies has to Support US sanction on Countries like Iran etc. (33) over 80% Intelligent Students from Top Iranian University in 3rd World Brain Drain to big Concerns in West (34)

-Why is it wrong to USE current psychopathic Platforms even Good Goals?
-Aka.
-The end justifies the means?.
-Niccolò Machiavelli.
-(144) It means that if a goal is morally important enough, any method of getting it is acceptable.
-(144)

-Google Youtube  Instagram etc big concerns -> psychopathical Economic ->Brain drain -> sanctions poor countries -> damage families->sexualise societies ->instabile Relationships -> ageing population -> inequality

-ADVERTISEMENT-> consumption culture -> Environment damages -> World inequality

-Hypertrophy in muscles
-skinny professional Boxer, Ready to Fight, go on street Ask passenger to Fight -> a passenger Accept but is K.O After 10 Seconds.
-Is Moraly Ok?

-Going viral with Youtube Videos.
-Intention Fighting inequality :
-Train Your brain in Different topics, , Cast Interviews, Debattes on street with not trained passengers,  Create Controversal Material with that content, edit /Cut Videos as want. it goes viral, polarizes society,  Make Youtube and Creator wealthy, is Moraly right?

-What wrong with Debattes culture?
-Hypertrophy in brain.
-Biased (192)
-Entertain, Talk are skills and trainable.
-Sophistry fallacy
-Polarization